tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/datasets.md

 # Importing Data

-The `tf.data` API enables you to build complex input pipelines from simple, reusable pieces.
+The @{tf.data} API enables you to build complex input pipelines from simple, reusable pieces.
 For example, the pipeline for an image model might aggregate data from files in a distributed file system, apply random perturbations to each image, and merge randomly selected images into a batch